themmj/setup-helper/README.md

 A small code generator and runner designed to replicate a formally defined development environment.

+**DISCLAIMER**
+This is a personal project created in a few days.
+It is very hacky at times and probably does not conform to any bash coding standards.
+It may be refactored in the future to be less of an eyesore.
+But it works, at least in the limited tests that were performed.
+The generated code is only run if the configuration files are well formed.
+The only part that can do permanent damage is custom commands and the file copying/linking as it will simply execute `cp` or `ln` respectively.
+That means if the destination folder contains a file with the same name it will be overwritten.

 ## Table of contents

 - [0.
 Prerequisites](#0-prerequisites)